Significant-Gravitas/AutoGPT/README.md

 - **Jumpstart your journey!** 🌠 To activate the best agent, follow the guide [here](https://github.com/Significant-Gravitas/Auto-GPT/blob/master/autogpts/autogpt/README.md).

-Want to build your own groundbreaking agent using Auto-GPT? 🛠️ Fork this repository!
+Want to build your own groundbreaking agent using AutoGPT? 🛠️ Fork this repository!
 Detailed guidance is on the way.
 There are three major components to focus on:

 ### 🏗️ the Forge